Select2Plan: Training-Free ICL-Based Planning through VQA and Memory Retrieval

 Abstract

 Select2Plan (S2P) is a novel framework for high-level robot navigation that eliminates the need for extensive training or fine-tuning.
-The system leverages off-the-shelf Vision-Language Models (VLMs) combined with Visual Question-Answering (VQA) to make decisions without the need for specialized data collection.
+In order to to that, the system leverages off-the-shelf Vision-Language Models (VLMs) combined with Visual Question-Answering (VQA) to make decisions without the need for specialized data collection.
+The secret is riformulating the problem in a way that is compatible with the VLM's pretraining data.

 Can we adapt to different perspectives?